Grigore Sturdza: Retirement

-Death and legacy
+Death

 Sturdza's fortune grew to immense proportions after lawyer I. C. Barozzi, working on his behalf, discovered that Prince Mihail had hidden some 45 million lei in bullion on his various estates; Grigore was owed a third of this wealth.
 At some point between 1893 and 1899, the Beizadea bought himself a villa on Bucharest's Calea Victoriei, but never lived in it, finally presenting is to his other lawyer, Constantin Dissescu, for services performed in the family trial.
 Sturdza also commissioned a German architect, Julius Reinecke, to construct the Sturdza Palace of Bucharest.
 This building was infamous for its extreme eclecticism and its overall uselessness, its "immense rooms" only meant to be used for racing "a bicycle [Sturdza] had invented", and for various acrobatics.
 He "barely lived inside the place, after having spent on it more than he could handle."
 According to Radu Rosetti, the Palace is also a testament to its sponsor's "utter lack of artistic taste".
 It was the scene of family dramas, which played during the Beizadea's final years.
 In January 1895, Sturdza forced his adoptive son, also named Grigore, to marry Maria Feodosiev-Cantacuzino.
 In love with Gizela Boga, the daughter of a shoemaker, he killed his lover, then committed suicide, some three weeks into his marriage.
 Their daughter, known as Olga Boga (sometimes rendered as Bogza), was subsequently "raised, provided for, and married off by Beizadea Grigore", who also legally adopted her.